rxOred/blog/content/post/analysis/anubis/anubis.md

 ```

 this is the block that actually starts the thread :).
-Soo what this method actually does is, it starts recording audio on the given source, waits until `i` amount of time and stops recording. then it calls our `SomeHttpClass.SendFileToEndpoint` method to send it to an endpoint so attacker can recieve the file.
+Soo what this method actually does is, it starts recording audio on the given source, waits until `i` amount of time and stops recording. then it calls our `SomeHttpClass.SendFileToEndpoint` method to send it to an endpoint so attacker can receive the file.

 ### Banking Apps